 - Middle prophase– Chromosome condensation is complete and they become short and thick.
 Each chromatid contains a newly replicated daughter DNA molecule.

 - Late prophase– Centrioles reach the opposite poles of the dividing cell.
 At the end of the prophase, Golgi complexes, endoplasmic reticulum, nucleolus, and the nuclear envelope is not seen.

 - chromosomes are brought towards the equator of the cell, with the help of spindle fibers.

 - Each chromosome becomes attached to the two spindle fibers by the centromere.
 Whereas each centromere is joined to the opposite poles.

-- The sister chromatids not yet separated as centromere not divided.
+- The sister chromatids are not yet separated as the centromere is not divided.

 - Centromeres of chromosomes get divided and then each chromatid becomes a chromosome.